surifirstpin/biplus_documentation/docs/DataRun.md

 - An **attribute**, which has a direct association to a column in an primary table.
 - A **numerical value**.
 - A **derived value,** computed based on the values of other fields in a single row.
-For example, Dimensions for customer includes customer name,customer phone
+For example, Dimensions for customer includes customer name,customer phone numb
 ## Row Limitation and Runtime display

                   welcome to biplus